Niue tourist visa

-Niue tourist visa is free for Guam citizens.
+Niue tourist visa is free for Macanese citizens.
+The maximum duration of stay is 1 month.
 You can also find useful tips from fellow travellers.

 5 documents required for Niue tourist visa

 Negative COVID-19 PCR test result required for all international travellers coming to Niue.
 The negative PCR test must be issued with in 72 hours of before departure.

 COVID-19 vaccination proof for travellers coming to Niue.
 The last dose of vaccine must be taken atleast 14 ays before departure.

 Original Passport or Travel document of Macau with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.

 Travel itinerary (travel reservation to and from Macau in your name, not a ticket) Embassy recommends not to purchase hotel and flight tickets until visa is approved.
 So don’t risk your money, time and effort by buying actual tickets.
 Get best hotel and flight itinerary within minutes for any country visa.

 Proof of enough money for your stay and to leave Niue